Poker Book Reviews - Annie Duke: How I Raised Folded Bluffed Flirted Cursed and Won Millions By Annie Duke and David Diamond

 By attempting to bluff them off of their hand you will simply lose much more money than you should have and also manage to tilt yourself even more!
 The correct and most profitable strategy versus the fish who doesn’t fold anything is to value bet the living crap out of them.
 And then value bet them some more!

-How do I deposit using Neteller on WPT Global?
+How to deposit with Neteller on WPT Global?

 FishPoker – 集各種玩法於一身全新撲克平台! 這裡有多種經典和刺激的遊戲種類:NLH、Flash、SpinUp、AoF 以及PLO,不僅如此,還提供大菠蘿和十三張等遊戲模式。